 “I’ve heard many peoples advice using Chinese rubber (Hurricane H3).
 But I played with ESN European Rubber for long time.
 Should I change?”

-I think this is a common question, but no one has explained clearly before, so today I will explain it for you.
+I think this is a common question, but no one has explained it clearly before, so today I will explain it to you.

 First of all, do we really need a Chinese rubber?

-Many Western players have spent almost 500 dollars even thousand dollar every year to buy the Chinese rubbers.
+Many Western players have spent almost 500 dollars even thousand of dollars every year to buy the Chinese rubbers.
 They want to improve their table tennis by equipping the professional setup.
 Unfortunately, there are many versions of Chinese rubbers: Commercial, Provincial, National.
 And many are fake.

 But in fact, the “national rubber” are all fake, the dealer just tuned the commercial rubbers with the booster.
 The effect of the booster will make the rubber easier to play, to spin.
 And the buyer thinks that the fake rubbers are legit.
 But no!
 Pro players don’t play with a soft version of chinese rubber.